DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 Amount and balance privacy via ZK ElGamal

 Every USDC and USDT transfer publishes its amount publicly on-chain.
-DDUSD uses Token-2022 Confidential Balances: transfer amounts and account balances are hidden from on-chain observers using ZK ElGamal proofs verified natively on Solana.
+DDUSD uses the Confidential Balances suite of Solana Token Extensions via the Token-2022 program: transfer amounts and account balances are hidden from on-chain observers using ZK ElGamal proofs verified natively by Solana.
+What you own and what you transact is not public information.

 03